Brookholt School of Agriculture for Women: Architecture and fittings

 sanitation with artistic merit, as evidenced by a large, light, well-appointed kitchen and the designs of horse trough, seats for resting, and fencing around the barnyard court.
 The other two sides of the large yard were enclosed by the wagon houses, barns and dairy, where the girls learned the care of milk and butter making, while the hives of Italian bees were sheltered from the wind.

-The best of everything provided.
-Dormitory rooms included beds fitted with thick mattresses laid on the best of box-springs and dressing tables.
-There were porcelain bath tubs and plenty of hot water; fresh toilet and soft slippers; a bountiful supper served on a fine, white tablecloth, with linen napkins.
+Dormitory rooms included beds fitted with thick mattresses laid on box-springs and dressing tables.
+There were porcelain bath tubs and enough hot water; fresh toilet and soft slippers; a supper served on white tablecloth, with linen napkins.
 Two bicycles were part of the equipment along with sewing machines and several typewriters.

-The recreation hall included a library of good books, a piano, some fine pictures, and easy chairs.
-Here, lectures would be given not only on subjects connected with the school but also on the question of woman suffrage.
+The recreation hall included a library, a piano, some fine pictures, and easy chairs.
+Here, lectures would be given not only on subjects connected with the school but also on the question of women's suffrage.

 Staff

 Training dwarf fruit trees on a trellis.

 No one at the school had any theoretical knowledge or training.
 The director of the school was Mrs. Laura Dutton Williams, a Quaker by birth.
-Belmont being practical above all else, she did not look for a scientific woman agriculturist to superintend her school.
-She wanted a practical, experienced woman farmer and found her in Williams, who had for years owned and managed a farm near Philadelphia.
+Belmont being practical above all else, she chose an experienced woman farmer and found her in Williams, who had for years owned and managed a farm near Philadelphia.
 Later, she came into that city and took charge of the school garden work of an industrial home, so she was prepared to work with the students in the evening and help them make up their day's record of work, character of the soil, fertilizers used, and kind of planting with dates for later reference.
 She could teach them the care of cows to the care of bees, and how to harness and drive a horse.